 Over the years following completion of a market review consistent with EU Recommendations, ComReg has imposed reductions in MTR price caps which ensure MTRs are regulated on a symmetrical basis.
 From 1 January 2020 the maximum rate was reduced to 0.55 cents per minute in accordance with ComReg Decision D11/19 published on 23 May 2019.
-A further step-change from 1 January 2021 will reduce MTRs to 0.43 cents per minute, with an additional step-change to 0.31cpm prevailing from 1 January 2022.
-The national MTR glidepath is expected to be replaced by Eurorate regulation within the year.
-We do not expect the implementation of the Eurorate to materially alter the prevailing MTRs.
+A further step-change from 1 January 2021 reduced MTRs to 0.43 cents per minute.
+From 1 July 2021, the national MTR glidepath was replaced by Eurorate regulation.
+This maintained the prevailing MTR at 0.43cpm.
+The next change to the MTR will be a reduction to 0.40cpm on 1 January 2023.
 While MTR reductions have the impact of decreasing our inbound revenue in the mobile business, it also reduces our interconnect costs on both the fixed and mobile businesses and therefore the EBITDA impact is broadly neutral from a Group perspective.